Akash-v11/Food-Delivery-Web-Application/README.md

-Online Food Delivery Application
+Food Delivery Web Application

-# Online Food Delivery Application
+# Food Delivery Web Application

 ## Description
 The Online Food Delivery Application is a Java-based web application designed to manage food orders, restaurants, menus, and user details.
 It offers functionalities for both users and administrators to manage orders, menus, and restaurant information.